wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

    <br /><br />

+Typically, because VMs are setup as a cluster behind a Load Balancer, most VMs do not accept traffic directly from the public internet.

+## JIT

+Many organizations prefer that a new instance be created with changed settings rather than mucking about in running servers.

+Rather than defining a Network Security Group to expose a static IP address for RDP/SSH for administrative access, use JIT that opens ports for a limited time only when needed.

 <a name="IPConfigurations"></a>

 ## Static Public IP Configuration

 1. Before making it public, setup a Network Security Group (NSG) to protect the VM's network interface.
 Enable Windows Defender?
 You always get 3 inbound security rules by default: